otr4j/otrv4/otrv4.md

 data message sent every ratchet reveals them or the TLV type 1 that is used when the session is expired.

+> TODO MAC-keys are revealed after use by the receiving party.
+However, after receiving a message with TLV type 1 (DISCONNECT), the receiver no longer has an opportunity to reveal their collected keys, i.e. MAC-keys for messages sent by the sender of the disconnect-message.
+Should propose to send last message with flag IGNORE_UNREADABLE in order to expose those final MAC-keys without bothering its receiver with the inability to read.

 ## Fragmentation

 Some networks may have a _maximum message size_ that is too small to contain